Faithlife/haproxy-consul/README.md

 extends to as many ports as you'd care to give it in the form `HTTP_PORT_IDX_{port_number}_NAME`.

-This particular app results in something like the following haproxy
+This particular app results in something like the following HAProxy
 configuration:

 ```